parthiv-dev/decentralised-trading-platform/README.md

 ### 1. Backend (Smart Contracts)

-> **Tip:** We recommend the user to have atleast 4 seperate windows when setting up the local deployment:
+> **Tip:** We recommend the user to have at least 3 separate windows when setting up the local deployment:
 > - Setup Instructions (this page)
-> - A browser window with the MetaMask account open in full-screen mode
+> - A browser window with the MetaMask account open in full-window mode
-> - Terminal 1
-> - Terminal 2
+> - Terminal (with multiple tabs)
 > TODO: Insert Photo

-First, clone/unzip the project folder and perform following commands in the **project root** directory:
+First, clone/unzip the project folder and perform the following commands in the **project root** directory:

 ```bash
 npm install